Women and Strength Training

 However, many myths still exist, and I often hear the same concerns.

 You might see women who have huge muscles on magazine covers, Instagram, and bodybuilding shows.
-Most of the time these women have been using steroids and have been actually been trying to achieve that look and there's a good chance there was some editing after the photos were taken.
+Most of the time, these women have been using steroids and have been trying to achieve that look, and there's a good chance there was some editing after the photos were taken.

 However, many myths still exist, and I often hear the same concerns.